daviswest/tsp-ga-visualizer/README.md

 ## Description

-This is an interactive web application that visualizes how a **Genetic Algorithm (GA)** can be used to solve the **Traveling Salesman Problem (TSP)**.
+This is an interactive web application that visualizes how a **Genetic Algorithm (GA)** can be used to solve the **Traveling Salesperson Problem (TSP)**.
 The visualizer allows you to see how different parameters (such as population size, mutation rate, elitism rate, and generations) affect the algorithm's ability to find the shortest possible route through a set of cities.

 ### Features
 - Visualize the process of solving the TSP using a Genetic Algorithm.